 Search and use resumes by people who got hired by the world’s top companies.

 A professional summary is the first thing people are going to see on your resume.
-If you write it well, it’s not going to be also the last thing too.
+If you write it badly, it might also be the last thing.

 Hiring managers are busy people.
 They read through hundreds of job applications every day.
 And as you probably suspect, it’s a tough and boring job.
 Your resume can easily get lost in the pile.

-But not if you try to make life easier for them.
+But not if you try to make their lives easier.

 What’s more, most people don’t bother writing a professional summary.
 Which means that if you do, you’re going to stand out like swans amid a gaggle of geese.